Multimodal axion emissions from Abelian-Higgs cosmic strings: Acknowledgments

 \section{Acknowledgments}

 We thank Fuminobu Takahashi for useful comments.
+We also thank Wan-Il Park for helpful comments on the arXiv version of this paper.
 This work used computational resources of Fugaku supercomputer, provided by RIKEN Center for Computational Sciences, through the HPCI System Research Project (Project ID: hp250177).
-The work of M.U.~is supported by JSPS Grant-in-Aid for Research Fellows Grant No.24KJ1118 and by IBS under the project code, IBS-R018-D3.
+The work of M.U.~is supported by JSPS Grant-in-Aid for Research Fellows Grant No.~24KJ1118 and by IBS under the project code, IBS-R018-D3.